Qubit-compatible substrates with superconducting through-silicon vias: Device structure

 Fig. \ref{fig:structure} presents our TSV structure consisting of the main electrode layer on the front side of the wafer, a hollow via with metallized walls, a metal membrane covering the via on the front side of the wafer, and a metallized back side (not visible).
-The electrode layer on the front side consists of a bilayer of 15 nm of titanium nitride and 200 nm of tantalum sputtered on high-resistivity silicon.
-For brevity, we refer to this as the tantalum-based electrode layer.
-The inner walls of the vias and the back side of the wafer are coated with nominally 280 nm of titanium nitride using plasma-enhanced atomic layer deposition (ALD).
-The membrane covering each via on the front side of the wafer consists of 2 \textmu m of sputtered titanium nitride.
-The membranes survive typical wafer level handling and processing, although most of them cleave off during the final dicing step.
-This is not a significant issue for the resonator samples characterized here but the fragility of the membranes may be an inconvenience in some applications requiring post processing on diced chips.
+The fabrication process begins with sputtering the main electrode layer, i.e. a bilayer of 15 nm of titanium nitride and 200 nm of tantalum (orange in Fig. \ref{fig:structure}), on high-resistivity silicon.
+For brevity, we refer to this as the Ta-based electrode layer.
+We then pattern the electrode layer using photolithography and plasma etching.
+Next we deposit a sacrificial silicon dioxide layer using plasma-enhanced chemical vapor deposition and pattern holes in it for the membranes, using photolithography and plasma etching.
+We then sputter a 2-\textmu m-thick titanium nitride layer and pattern it into circular membranes using photolithography and plasma etching (green in Fig. \ref{fig:structure}).
+We choose membrane sputtering parameters that yield relatively low compressive stress of approximately 190 MPa, as measured on 250-nm-thick reference films.
+Next we define the via holes on the back side of the wafer using photolithography and etch them using the Bosch process.
+Finally, we coat the inner walls of the vias and the back side of the wafer with Ti\textendash N by using plasma-enhanced atomic layer deposition (ALD, purple in Fig. \ref{fig:structure}), and remove the sacrificial silicon oxide layer from the front side.
+The ALD film thickness is 260 nm, as measured on the back side of the wafer.
+As seen in Fig. \ref{fig:structure}(b), the film is noticeably thinner at the other end of the via (ca. 200 nm), as is typical for plasma-enhanced ALD processes.